Hastings residency: the stories so far

 It’s an odd experience to be writer “in residence” for Hastings Library at the moment because it’s in a temporary home.
 I’m not really in residence at the building itself.
 It’s more like I’m inhabiting the idea of the library.
 The library is much more than a collection of books anyway, and more than a building.
 Think about all digital lending that happens – it’s conceivable you could have a library card and be an active user of Hastings Library without ever setting foot through the door.
 Though that would be a shame, especially when the refurbished building opens.

 In the workshops I deliver, we start by chatting about the library in general, and about reading and writing.
 Some of the people I’ve met have never been to the library.
-Some read a lot, but one girl said she only reads text messages (I hope she was joking).
+Some read a lot, but one girl said she only reads text messages (I suspect she was only half joking).
 Some participants have written creatively before, but most haven’t, and the workshop environment presents a safe space in which to give it a try.

-We always read something together first – extracts from books in the library, my own work, things I like or writing relevant for the age group – but quickly get on to writing.
+We always read something together first – extracts from books in the library, my work, things I like or writing relevant for the age group – but quickly get on to writing.
 There can be an initial fear of the blank page, but we quickly get over that by just getting something down – whether that’s a list, or a bit of writing following on from a stimulus sentence.

 I’m constantly taken aback by how the least confident members of a group can produce the most surprising work.
 Here’s a piece written by one participant.
 She wrote this description of a character called Miss Butcher, which I think could make the ominous opening of a longer story: